Dubai: Education

 Some 36 schools offer international education using one or more of the four International Baccalaureate Programmes for students aged 3–19.
 Currently, 15 schools have introduced the IB Career-related Programme that can be combined with a vocational qualification such as a BTEC.

-While there are more UK-curriculum-based schools in Dubai than any other, more students attend an Indian-curriculum school, which tends to be considerably larger and costs less to attend.
+While there are more UK-curriculum-based schools in Dubai than any other curriculum, more students attend Indian-curriculum schools, which tend to be considerably larger and cost less to attend.
 There are 34 Indian-curriculum schools in the emirate, most of which offer the CBSE, and just a handful the Indian Certificate of Secondary Education (ICSE) Indian syllabus.
 Examples of Indian-curriculum schools include IHS, DPS, and DMHS.
-There are a small number of Pakistani schools offering the FBISE curriculum for expatriate children in Dubai.
+There are a small number of Pakistani schools in Dubai offering the FBISE curriculum for expatriate children.

-A total of 18 schools offer British primary education up to the age of 11.
+A total of 18 schools offer British primary education through age 11.
 There are 64 schools that offer a variation of a UK curriculum style secondary education, either a pure GCSE and A-Level offering, or increasingly I/GCSE up to 16, and then the IB Diploma post-16.
-Currently, no school in the UAE offers the choice of IB or A-Level at 16, but several schools have said they will do so in the future.
+Currently, no school in the UAE offers IB or A-level courses at age 16, but several schools have said they will offer them in the future.
 British style eleven-to-eighteen secondary schools offering General Certificate of Secondary Education and A-Levels include Dubai College, Dubai British School, and English Language School Pvt.
 Some schools, such as The American School of Dubai, also offer the curriculum of the United States.